oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

    - If installation has succeeded, you should now be able to access Oppia at `http://localhost:8181/`.

 ### Troubleshooting
 - Some users have reported that the scripts in the second part need to be run using `sudo`.
+E.g.:
+  - `sudo bash scripts/install_prerequisites.sh`
+  - `sudo bash scripts/start.sh`